 If possible, work with local suppliers where the relationship has more direct, one-on-one interaction, or use multiple suppliers to keep everyone honest (and to have a backup in a pinch).

 5. Pay Attention to More than Your Reorder Point

 It's critical to recognize that your reorder point is simply a measure of the number of units needed in a replenishment order.
 It doesn't account for the total number of items required.
 For figuring out an optimal amount of units - and to help improve operations and reduce costs - figure out your economic order quantity.

-This formula takes into account costs related to set up, production, and storage, as well as other factors that include demand.
+This formula considers costs related to setup, production, and storage, as well as other factors that include demand.
 The aim is to specify the most favorable product quantity for your business that goes beyond your replenishment schedule.

 Final Thoughts on Reorder Point

 Your reorder point is a critical factor, along with safety stock, in the larger scheme of inventory management and your supply chain.